practical-lab/windows-preparation/README.md

 ### Windows Terminal - How to install

 Windows Terminal can be installed via Microsoft Store.
+Please also check windows-terminal.json for custom settings.

 ---